hayata-suenaga/ts-guideline/README.md

 - I think types definitions in a third party library is incomplete or incorrect

-When the library indeed contains incorrect type definitions and it cannot be updated, use module argumentation to correct them.
+When the library indeed contains incorrect type definitions and it cannot be updated, use module augmentation to correct them.
+All module augmentation code should be contained in `global.d.ts`.

 ```ts
 declare module "external-library-name" {